DLA British Curriculum subjects: Maths, Science, Economics

 back to top

-I have completed my grade 11 and need my matric to study at University
+I have completed my GCSE and need my matric to study at University

 AS Level subject choices.

-The AS level is the equivalent of a grade 12, senior certificate.
-In order to enrol for AS Level, students must have completed the equivalent of a grade 11.
+The AS Level is the equivalent of a grade 12, senior certificate.
+In order to enrol for AS Level, students must have completed the International GCSE or the equivalent of a grade 11.
 The AS level course consists of English First Language (this is compulsory) and any three other subjects, of which at least one must be from group III.
-Students who have not passed grade 11 Afrikaans with a grade of C or higher, will be required to re-take this subject.
+Students who have not passed GCSE Afrikaans with a grade of C or higher, will be required to re-take this subject.

-Subjects chosen from Group-V can only be made if Maths at grade 11 was passed with a grade C or higher, alternatively you must complete AS-Level maths for Group V to be recognized.
+Subjects chosen from Group-V can only be made if Maths at GCSE was passed with a grade C or higher, alternatively you must complete AS-Level maths for Group V to be recognized.

 In order to achieve the equivalent of a matric exemption or school leaving certificate, you will be required to pass all subjects with a grade D or higher.